Breakout Solutions to Treating Acne

 Our skin does not operate in isolation to the rest of our being.
 While there are wonderful topical treatments for acne, if you want long term solutions, we must not only address our skin, but also the entire health of our whole body, in order to resolve the root cause.

 When I was young and suffering from severe acne, aggressive external treatments, that were labelled “oil-free” were all the rage.
-My skin was stripped with oil free cleansers, scrubbed with aggressive exfoliants and dried out with topical acne treatments.
+My skin was stripped with oil-free cleansers, scrubbed with aggressive exfoliants and dried out with topical acne treatments.
 More than this, I was also prescribed antibiotics that only compromised my complex digestive system, making my skin worse in the long term.
 Luckily for you, we’ve come a long long way!

 One of the reasons acne can seem so complex, is because the root cause can be different in every individual case.
-For some it’s digestion, for others diet, hormones, skincare, stress or a toxic liver.
+For some, it’s digestion, for others diet, hormones, skincare, stress or a toxic liver.
 In this article I would love to offer some solutions and treatments both internally and externally, to support you in unravelling the mystery.

 For me personally, if you were going to seek professional support, I would highly recommend teaming up with a good nutritionist, because I believe that when our bodies (and our skin) are given the proper nutrition and support they need, our bodies can truly thrive.
 Nutritionists also have the ability to test for possible food allergies that may be causing inflammation in the body.
 They can also conduct hormonal profile testing, to assist you with pinpointing a possible root cause, and provide supplemental support to help heal your condition.

 It may appear counter-intuitive to use oil on your skin, but think again.
-In fact we need to rethink clean entirely.
+In fact, we need to rethink clean entirely.
 I could go on and on (which I actually did do in a separate article aptly named “Why you should be cleansing your face with oil!”.

 Long story short, most cleansers strip the outer layers of skin, disrupting the delicate ecosystem that exists on our faces.
-Not only does this make our skin even more vulnerable to acne causing bacteria, but it also triggers a vicious cycle of excess sebum production in an effort to regulate moisture.
+Not only does this make our skin even more vulnerable to acne-causing bacteria, but it also triggers a vicious cycle of excess sebum production in an effort to regulate moisture.

 Essential oils by nature are anti-bacterial, anti-fungal and anti-viral.
 Many people recommend Tea Tree, which is good, but I have also had great success with niaouli (top pick), immortelle, rosemary, carrot seed, lavender and palmarosa.
+Read more about our essential oils here.

 Choosing the best oils:

 When it comes to providing our skin with moisture, choosing the right face oil is paramount.
-First up, we must begin with an oil that is non-comegonetic, meaning an oil that will not block pores.
+First up, we must begin with an oil that is non-comedogenic, meaning that it will not block pores.
 Studies have shown that oils higher in linoleic acid are excellent choices for those with acne, this is because when our skin is deficient in linoleic acid, our skin’s natural sebum can become thick and sticky, clogging pores and creating acne.
 However, like all things skin, there is never one size fits all.
 After many years of experimentation, some of our favourites include Argan oil, Prickly pear seed oil, Tamanu oil, Seabuckthorn berry, Black seed oil and Maracuja oil.

 Also ensure you are choosing fresh, cold-pressed, good quality and preferably organic oils.
 Store them in a cool dark place to enhance shelf life and reduce the chance of rancidity.

-Salicylic acid is a recommended acne fighter, but is synthetic.
+Salicylic acid is a recommended acne fighter, but it is synthetic.
 The salicin in Willow bark converts to salicylic acid, serving as its natural, botanical source.
 It sloughs off dead, pore-clogging skin cells, and assists with clearer skin.

 Discussed in further detail below, not only do they prevent wrinkles, but also pimples as well!
 Begin to see your skincare as topical nutrition.
 Vitamin A, C & E are all wonderful in treating acne.
 Our Awakening Serum provides a topical infusion of these beautifying nutrients, and with an added shot of turmeric to assist with soothing inflammation and palmarosa for balancing sebum production, it was formulated to be multi-correctional.